Sandy Hook Pilots Association: History

 In 1903, Frank P. Van Pelt was secretary and superintendent of the New York and New Jersey Sandy Hook Pilots' Association.
 By August 24, 1922, Van Pelt became President of the Pilots' Association and chairman of the executive committee of the New York and New Jersey Pilots Associations.

 On September 13, 1907, the new steamship RMS Lusitania arrived in New York on her maiden voyage.
 Pilot Frank Kramer, of the Sandy Hook Pilots' Association, brought the Lusitania through the shipping Ambrose Channel of the Port of New York and New Jersey.

-Today

-The Sandy Hook Pilot Association continues to provide pilotage services to foreign vessels and American vessels entering or departing the Port of New York and New Jersey, the Hudson River, the East River, Atlantic City, New Jersey, Jamaica Bay, and Long Island Sound.

-The Association maintains two pilot boats on station year-round.
-Either the pilot boat New York or pilot boat New Jersey are on station and monitoring marine VHF radio frequency channels.
-There are four "America Class" boats.
-The America, Wanderer, Phantom, and Yankee.
-They are used for pilot boarding and transporting pilots to and from pilot stations.
-This boat Sandy Hook, is larger than the America Class boats.
-The Sandy Hook will transport a larger number of pilots to and from a pilot station.